 “FanDuel Sportsbook is the clear market leader for online sports betting in Pennsylvania with nearly half of the state’s handle and revenue, an incredible achievement in only six weeks of operation.
 Having expanded our leadership position across New Jersey and now Pennsylvania, we will continue to bring our top mobile betting platform to the expanding US market.”

 Of course, gross revenue should be taken with a grain of salt given PGCB’s accounting methods.
 The final taxable revenue number accounts for the promotional credit.
-BetRivers doled out over a million dollars in credit for the second-straight month.
+BetRivers Sports Book doled out over a million dollars in credit for the second-straight month.
 The result for BetRivers was a reported $418,000 in losses.
 It is worth noting though that both FanDuel and PlaySugarHouse awarded more than $900,000 in credit each, but managed to end up in the black.

 August sports betting numbers, by property

 Here is a look at how each property fared in August when it comes to handle and revenue:

 |Casino or Off-Track Betting Facility||Total Handle||Total Revenue||Online Handle||Online Revenue||Retail Handle||Retail Revenue|

 |South Philadelphia Race and Sportsbook||$1,997,420||$337,680||0||0||$1,997,420||$337,680|

 |Presque Isle Downs||$1,197,553||$282,384||0||0||$1,197,553||$282,384|

 Parx a distant fourth